 Veggie friendliness: Norrviken serves a vegetarian or vegan option every day.

 The little fishing town of Mölle in Kullabergs Nature Reserve turned out to be the hub of many good things in the Northwest.
 A perfect spot for hiking, canoeing, climbing or to enjoy a proper fika.
 The Brandstation Café serves classic Swedish cafe food like cinnamon rolls and pastries, fresh lunch salads and bread with a picturesque view of the sea and harbour.

 Veggie friendliness: Vegetarian sandwich and pastry options on the menu.

 Mölle Krukmakeri and Pizzeria

 We absolutely loved the local pottery shop that doubled as a Neapolitan style pizzeria, run by a lovely Swedish family!
-We chrushed so much on their best selling mushroom pizzas that we had to come back for it again the next day.
+We crushed so much on their best-selling mushroom pizzas that we had to come back for it again the next day.
 Try some of the locally brewed beverages and if you’re lucky you might be popping in during one of the mini food or jazz festivals.

-Veggie friendliness: The pizzas menu is has great vegetarian choices.
-The mushroom pizza is considered the best pizza of the house.
+Veggie friendliness: The pizzas menu has excellent vegetarian choices.
+The mushroom pizza is considered the best pizza in the house.